asbisen/DuckQuery.jl/README.md

 # Execute a query with verbosity and profiling
 results = querydf(
     "data.db",
-    "SELECT * FROM table WHERE value > 100",
+    "SELECT * FROM products WHERE price > 100",
     verbose = true,
     profile = true
 )